al1neferreira/CalculadoraIMC/README.md

 ### TODO
-- Melhorar estilização do app
+- Melhorar a estilização do app

 ## Author
 Aline Ferreira (follow me on [LinkedIn](https://www.linkedin.com/in/ferreiraline/))